 In the past few years I am very grateful to have had the experience of spending time in Peru, Mexico, Australia, Nepal, Guatemala, and traveling across Canada and the United States.
 After my experience in Ecuador and also through working at Sassafras Farms, a native plant nursery and consulting company that does restoration, I completed the Ecosystem Restoration Graduate Certificate program at Niagara College in 2016.
 I finished my Bachelors of Science in Environmental Practice at Royal Roads University in 2018.
 I am currently in the last year of my masters at the University of Victoria which is focussing on ecological restoration and management implications of the Kenow wildfire in Waterton Lakes National Park.

-I am a swing dancer and an artist in my free time, and I try to stay active (and write long letters to politicians) with issues that matter to me on Vancouver Island, especially old-growth forest protection, and also in the Niagara Region.
+I am a swing dancer and an artist in my free time.
+I try to stay active (and write long letters to politicians) with issues that matter to me on Vancouver Island, especially old-growth forest protection, and also in the Niagara Region.

 “There are some who can live without wild things and some who cannot.” - Aldo Leopold